Dmnk28/blog/README.md

     - idealy pas the API-Requests with personal Keys to a backendapp and run them on the server
 - that ServerSideRendering is a cool thing to do, especially for pushing SEO and Performance.
 - how the built in next-routing works.
-- to host a Next-App on vercel.com
-- Comining MUI with Next (Problems with Link-Modules avoided)
+- combining MUI with Next (Problems with Link-Modules avoided).
+    - utilize dark mode/light mode toggle in MUI
+    - more theme-configuration in MUI (Background with CssBaseline, ...)
+    - if dark mode changes coloured component backgrounds to standard paper background, this can be overriden in the theme-creation
-- Launching an Next.js-App with [vercel](https://vercel.com) is my option (because I dont't have any server, only a hosting package and a bunch of domains)
+- launching an Next.js-App with [vercel](https://vercel.com) is my option (because I dont't have any server, only a hosting package and a bunch of domains)

 ### What works but I didn't figure out why
 - In the blog/index.js file the getStaticProps function wasn't called.
 So I found an stackoverflow-entry suggesting to use .defaultProps for defining (any) prop first.
 I tryed that, after spending an hour declaring "that can't be the solution".
 Then the getStaticProps was executed.
 I need to know what the problem was and other whether solutions exist.